tasoftch/php-gpio/README.md

-# php-dependency-injection
+# PHP GPIO

-PHP Dependency Injection library in collaboration with service manager
+Use this library for interaction between your php script and your raspberry pi's GPIO pins.